 “Cool!
 Come over whenever.”
 Andy shot ahead and turned down his driveway.

-Andy never felt bad about beating Nick at Archon.
-The way he saw it he was only helping him learn how to win.
+Despite always winning, Andy never felt bad about beating Nick at Archon.
 He saw himself as a mentor to Nick.
-Beyond trivialities like how to win at computer games, Andy had also taken on the responsibility of trying to help his best friend circumvent these new and unfortunate obsessions with the social superficialities that had started to manifest in his life.
-Andy felt obligated to guide Nick toward the enlightenment he knew – but only up to a certain point.
-There were of course, so many things Nick could never know.
+Beyond trivialities like how to win at computer games, Andy had also taken on the responsibility of trying to help his best friend circumvent the new and unfortunate obsessions with the social superficialities that had started to manifest in his life.
+Andy felt obligated to guide Nick away from the nonsense of sports, girls and grades, and toward the mystical state of enlightenment he knew.
+But only up to a point.
+There were, so many things Nick, nor anyone else for that matter could ever know.

-So, as much as Andy desired to share his vocation and his life’s purpose with his friends, especially Nick, he did not.
+As much as he longed to share his vocation and his life’s purpose with Nick, and especially, Deb, he did not.
 The risk of them coming to harm was too great.

-Gesturing absent-mindedly with his fingers, he mumbled one of the first Atlantean incantations he had taught himself, and gathered his body’s natural aetheric field, packing it tightly into the thin, hard suit of invisible brainmail that would protect his physical body while his astral form wandered one of the more idyllic and uneventful corners of the astral plane near its boundary with the realm of sleep.
+Gesturing absent-mindedly with his fingers, he mumbled one of the first Atlantean incantations he had taught himself, and packed his body’s natural aetheric field tightly into the thin, hard suit of invisible brainmail that would protect his physical body while his astral form wandered one of the more idyllic and uneventful corners of the astral plane near its boundary with the realm of sleep.
+Looped into his belt with a golden cord, he wore a purple velvet bag that once held a bottle of Crown Royal whiskey but now held five small plastic-cast Platonic solids.
+To nearly everyone else they were D&D dice.
+To Andy Crowley they were the equivalent of a wizard’s staff or a witch’s wand.

-Envisioning the necessary magic circles and reciting the required mantras, Andy transferred his consciousness from his physical form to his astral one and stepped onto the spongy surface of the astral plane.
-The soft-edged, peach, pink and pastel ambience of the place immediately set his mind at ease.
+Envisioning the necessary magic circles and reciting the required mantras, Andy transferred his consciousness from his physical body to his astral one and stepped onto the spongy surface of the astral plane.
+The soft-edged, peach, pink and pastel ambiance of the place immediately set his mind at ease.

-As he walked through golden grass beneath the sunless, perpetual pink daytime of the place known as the quiet realm, he once again marvelled at now familiar towns, cities and villages on enormous chunks of earth like uprooted, upside-down mountains drifting lazily in the air.
+As he walked through golden grass beneath the sunless, perpetual pink daytime of the place known as the quiet realm, he once again thrilled at the sights of familiar towns, cities, and villages on enormous chunks of earth, like uprooted, upside-down mountains drifting lazily in the air.
 He had never been to any of them.
 He had yet to master the process of focusing and projecting his aether in order to fly in this place.

 For now, he was content to just rest and think.
 He still lacked confidence in his skills and was not ready to risk engaging the other beings he could meet here.